 Aim.
-Our primary aim is to get insight into the psychological and neurophysiological underpinnings of social decision making in humans as well as in great apes.
+Our primary aim is to get insight into the psychological and neurophysiological underpinnings of emotions in humans and great apes.

 Key words.
-Comparative psychology, evolutionary cognition, emotion processing, great apes, body language, facial expressions, eye-signals, mimicry and synchronization, mood disorders, trust and cooperation.
+Comparative psychology, evolutionary cognition, emotion, great apes, body language, facial expressions, pupil size, mimicry and synchrony, mood disorders, trust and cooperation.